kfred/getDataAsync/README.md

  });
 ```

 See the examples folder for more examples.
+(Check back soon.)